 Who was he?
 Well take your pick.
 He’s up there with Tulio Campagnolo and John Dunlop when it comes to bicycle design.
 He was a sports scientist with ideas on nutrition well ahead of his time.
 And he invented the word cyclotourisme or cycle-touring.
 He ran Le Cycliste.
 He convinced local industrialists to abandon weapons manufacture for bicycle production.

 First the gears.
 Velocio is credited with the invention of the derailleur but this a myth.
-Others had invented this and Velocio experimented with different ideas like two chains before he got hold of a British example called The Whippet and spent time perfecting it on these roads but this was a select technology that was reserved for pure enthusiasts rather than the wider public, like a electronic shifting today.
+Others had invented this and Velocio experimented with different ideas like two chains before he got hold of a British example called The Whippet and spent time perfecting it on these roads but this was a select technology that was reserved for pure enthusiasts rather than the wider public.
 Velocio’s riding pal Joanny Panel took things a step further and produced a bike with derailleur called Le Chemineau (the vagabond) and arguably the first bike that allowed people to tame mountain roads.
 Perhaps the proximity to these hills and also the booming cycle industry in St Etienne and nearby Lyon meant the ideas took off.

 Velocio lobbied hard for the derailleur but it was banned in the Tour de France.
 He reasoned that gearing would assist the riders and put his Le Cycliste magazine to work to help run the Polymultipliée race.
 Poly and multiplied as in many gears and the race was run over a hilly course designed to show riders with multiple gears would beat those on a single gear.

 - Stop rarely and briefly, so as not to lose your rhythm